-Sample 24622: Drop variables from a SAS data set when all its values are missing
+Sample 24622: Drop variables from a SAS® data set whose values are all missing

-Use arrays and iterative DO loops to determine whether a variable's values are all missing.
-Create a macro variable whose value is the list of the variables to be dropped.
-Use the macro variable in a DROP statement in a subsequent DATA step.
+The sample code uses arrays and iterative DO loops to determine whether a variable's values are missing for all observations.
+It then creates a macro variable whose value is the list of the variables to be dropped.
+The macro variable is used in a DROP statement in a subsequent DATA step.

 /* Create sample data set */